informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

   these objects as required by application requests

 ###### 3. The relayer application

 - Communicates with the runtime via a `ChainHandle`, which contains the appropriate crossbeam sender and receiver channels to/from the runtime
 - Upon start-up, instantiates relayer-level objects in the following order: two `ForeignClient`s (one per chain), a `Connection` (which contains the two clients), a `Channel` (containing the connection), and on top of that a `Link`.
+- The code here is part of the Hermes (relayer CLI) binary.

 ##### Threads